 - 42% of consumers understand the green bar means greater safety.

-It is important to recognise safety.
+It is important to recognize safety.
 Your customers are looking for safety and online security.
 They do not want to have their credentials or identity stolen online.
 Customers are more wary than ever before about online safety.
 By purchasing the correct SSL Certificate for your business, you are not only securing the connection between the customers browser and your website.
 You're providing security & confidence.
-Customers will see your company name in their browser establishing a level of trust that your customers will recognise.
+Customers will see your company name in their browser establishing a level of trust that your customers will recognize.
 More Information